 Tunisia’s achievements since the 2011 revolution have been driven by a growing recognition of minorities, women and other groups, as well as a willingness to provide a space for these marginalized voices to express their demands freely.
 However, much remains to be done to realize full equality for all and complete the country’s remarkable transition to a vibrant, inclusive democracy.
 This includes not only the repeal of pre-2011 discriminatory legislation and the implementation of its commitments in international law, but also engagement and education at all levels of Tunisian society, including police, judiciary, religious leaders and the general public.
 While the country has suffered a number of high-profile violent attacks targeting tourist sites in particular, including mass shootings at Bardo National Museum in Tunis in March 2015 and at a tourist resort near Sousse in June 2015, Tunisia has managed to avoid the development of wider civil conflict.

 Despite progress, many religious communities continue to contend with the legacy of years of discrimination.
 While the right to freedom of religion is guaranteed in the Constitution, in practice the only minorities currently recognized are the Christian and Jewish communities.
 Other groups that are not recognized, such as Bahá’í, face significant restrictions on their ability to worship freely.
-Pre-revolutionary legislation on apostasy is also still used to penalize Tunisians who have chosen to convert to Christianity or identify as atheist.
+In Tunisia there are no laws explicitly condemning apostasy or blasphemy, however public order and public decency articles in the Penal Code have been invoked in some instances to penalize Tunisians who have chosen to convert to Christianity or identify as atheist.

 The situation today in Tunisia is particularly precarious for the latter, who are usually identified as being culturally Muslim and for which no data is available.
 In fact, some prefer to stay silent out of fear of prosecution and stigmatization.
 Others may not consider themselves atheist but simply decide not to follow the common interpretation of Islam, so attracting persecution.
-A recent example of this was the conviction of non-fasters (fattaras) during the month of Ramadan.
-Cases have been reported of youth being brought to the police stations because they were drinking, eating or smoking during the day in the municipalities of Ariana, Bizerte, Sfax and Beja.
+An example of this were the convictions of non-fasters (fattaras) during the month of Ramadan in 2017 on the basis of Article 226 and 226 bis of the Penal Code (offense to decency and good morals) for eating, smoking or drinking in public.
+Similar incidents were reported by a collective of civil society organizations (CSOs) in 2019, such as one involving a café owner in Kairouan, who was convicted with a suspended sentence of one month and a fine for publicly offending morality because he kept his café open during Ramadan fasting hours.

 For decades, successive Tunisian governments have defined its national identity as Arab and Muslim.
-This has not only marginalized religious minorities but also sidelined the country’s indigenous Amazigh population through a long process of assimilation.
+This has not only marginalized religious minorities but also side-lined the country’s indigenous Amazigh population through a long process of assimilation.
 In particular, Decree Law no. 59-53 of 1959, prohibited the use of ‘names that do not have an Arabic root, unless they have a long-established usage in the Arab Maghreb’.
 This clearly discriminated against all non-Arab groups and particularly the Amazigh community, who were obliged to register using Arab names.
 There were several cases in recent years of people who wished to register their children with Amazigh names and were prevented from doing so because of this old decree.
-This has recently been changed by the Ministry of Local Affairs to allow Amazigh to use their own names.
+This decree was abolished by the Ministry of Local Affairs in July 2020, thereby allowing Amazigh to use their own names; however not all municipalities are aware of this change and may still refuse to register Amazigh names.
 The preamble of the 2014 Constitution also emphasizes the country’s ‘Islamic-Arab identity’ but makes no mention of the Amazigh community who, besides being ethnically distinct from the Arab majority, have also been indigenous to the country for thousands of years.
 Yet neither the Constitution, nor other important legislation such as the Penal Code, provide concrete guarantees of indigenous rights in general or Amazigh rights specifically.
 The 2014 Constitution, while progressive in many areas, has been criticized for overlooking the existence of the Amazigh community in its text.

 The Tamazight language is also under threat, with UNESCO classifying it as severely endangered, with only approximately 10,000 speakers left.
 There are currently six varieties of the language spoken in six areas of southern Tunisia: Sened (disappeared), Tamazretm Taoujout, Djerba, Zraoua, Douiret and Chenini/Tataouine.
 Many children in these regions have only ever spoken Tamazight at home.
 This means that when they are of age to go to school, where Arabic is the main language of education, many are confronted with a language that they do not even understand.
 In many cases, teachers do not speak Tamazight themselves as they are often sent from other regions to teach.

 Despite representing 10 – 15 per cent of the national population, according to community estimates, Tunisia’s black population has until recently been largely invisible in the country’s public life, though long subjected to racial discrimination.
-For this group, the problem has been not only the presence of discriminatory legislation but also the absence of measures to prevent and prosecute racial discrimination when it occurs.
-Indeed, until very recently there was no legal acknowledgement of racial hate crime or hate speech in Tunisia, reflecting a broader reluctance within Tunisian society against racism.
-Despite the 2014 Constitution’s affirmation of the equality of all citizens and their rights to live without discrimination, until October 2018 there was no specific legislation criminalizing racial discrimination and so no formal judicial avenue for victims of racism to pursue.
-There has been significant progress made in this area, however, with a draft law against racial discrimination approved by the ministerial council in January 2018 and approved in October 2018 as Law no. 50 by the Parliament.
+For this group, one of the problems had historically been the absence of measures to prevent and prosecute racial discrimination when it occurred and the lack of judicial avenues for victims of racism to pursue.
+Indeed, until 2018 there was no legal acknowledgement of racial hate crime or hate speech in Tunisia, reflecting a broader reluctance within Tunisian society against racism (although the 2014 Constitution provides for the equality of all citizens and their rights to live without discrimination).
+After much pressure from CSOs, in October 2018 Organic Law no. 50 criminalising racial discrimination was approved by the Parliament, representing the first legislation in the region against racial discrimination.
 The law envisages up to three years of prison and fines for acts of racial discrimination (depending on the gravity of the act).
 Importantly, it includes protection of migrants from such acts.
 This law was strengthened further in July 2020 when the Council of Ministers approved a decree for the creation of the National Commission for the Fight against Racial Discrimination, who will be in charge of implementing the 2018 law.
+However, at the time of writing the National Commission has not yet been created.
+Through this law, MRG and its partners won a historic case in October 2020 that led to the removal of the racially connoted word ‘Atig’ (meaning ‘liberated by’) from the patronym of a black Tunisian man.
+Although MRG has trained 150 lawyers on this new law and supported dozens of judicial proceedings, we have witnessed a lack of awareness on the part of police officers and judges who have not yet been trained by the state, as well as fear of presenting a lawsuit or lack of hope in the judicial system by many among the black community.

 Another issue many black Tunisians face currently is their conflation with sub-Saharan African migrants, who form a distinct group.
 Like black Tunisians, sub-Saharan migrants face racial discrimination, but their situation is compounded by language barriers, documentation issues and their limited access to education and health care.
 They are frequently abused, exploited and even subjected to targeted attacks.
 A number of incidents have highlighted the threat that sub-Saharan Africans face, including the stabbing of three Congolese students in 2016 and an assault in August 2018 on a number of Ivorians, including a pregnant woman.
-In December 2018, a prominent anti-racism campaigner, Falikou Coulibaly ,was stabbed to death in Tunis: he had been the President of the Association of Ivorians in Tunisia (AIT).
+In December 2018, a prominent anti-racism campaigner, Falikou Coulibaly, was stabbed to death in Tunis: he had been the President of the Association of Ivorians in Tunisia (AIT).
+MRG through its Anti-Discrimination Points network has documented hundreds of cases of discrimination and exploitation against sub-Saharan migrants in 2019 and 2020.

 The Republic of Tunisia borders Algeria and Libya, and has a 1,300 kilometre Mediterranean coastline.